aDENTinTIME/AirBnB_clone_v2/README.md

 # Synopsis

-The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/).
+The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/) website.
 Only some features will be implemented and will be listed below once completed.

 ## Features